Skip to main content

 Devotee: (indistinct) … one moment is like … (indistinct)

-BCS: Yes, yugäyitaà nimeñeëa cakñuñä prävåñäyitam, çünyäyitaà jagat sarvaà govinda-viraheëa me [Çikñäñöaka 7] Although Prabhupäda mentions that would be more on the bhäva platform.
+BCS: Yes, yugäyitaà nimeñeëa cakñuñä prävåñäyitam, çünyäyitaà jagat sarvaà govinda-viraheëa me [Çikñäñöaka 7] Although Prabhupada mentions that would be more on the bhäva platform.
 He is developing the love and because of that love, nimeñeëa yugäyitaà, cakñuñä prävåñäyitam.

 Devotee: (indistinct)

 BCS: Yes, right.
-So then Prabhupäda goes to another point, What is the next point, Visnu Stuta?
+So, then Prabhupada goes to another point, what is the next point, Visnu Stuta?

 Visnu Stuta Dasa: We must repeat the prayers… (indistinct) … by liberated souls.